-First Swiss Mobility 2020-1 AG ("the Company") was incorporated 4 February 2020 as a special purpose vehicle and as part of a securitisation transaction.
+First Swiss Mobility 2022-1 AG ("the Company") was incorporated 21 October 2022 as a special purpose vehicle and as part of a securitisation transaction.

 The transaction involves the securitisation of an auto lease portfolio originated by Multilease AG ("the Originator" or "the Servicer" or "the Seller"), a leasing company registered and operating in Switzerland (the transaction is hereafter referred to as "the Transaction").
-Reference is made to the notes to the prospectus governing the Transaction, dated 25 February 2020 ("the Prospectus") and which is available on https://cm.intertrustgroup.com/ as well as from Bloomberg.
+Reference is made to the notes to the financial statements for further details and the prospectus governing the Transaction, dated 13 December 2022 ("the Prospectus") and which is available on the website of Intertrust Group as well as from Bloomberg.
+According to the Prospectus issued prior to the issuance of the asset-backed notes, the Servicer in its role provides the following services (not exhaustive):

 To finance the Transaction, Notes were issued to investors and are listed on the SIX Swiss Exchange.
-Additionally, a subordinated loan of CHF 20,999,905 ("the Subordinated Loan") was issued to the Originator and the proceeds have been used as a credit enhancement as well as for the purchase of Lease Assets, and deposited in bank accounts in accordance with the terms of the Transaction.
+Additionally, the Originator provided a subordinated loan of CHF 40,210,201.14 ("the Subordinated Loan") to the Company and the proceeds have been used as a credit enhancement as well as for the purchase of Lease Assets, and deposited in bank accounts in accordance with the terms of the Transaction.

 The terms of the Transaction allow for a period during which the Company will reinvest principal income from the Lease Assets in new such assets with similar characteristics ("the Revolving Period").
-The Revolving Period is scheduled to end in February of 2023 from which point the Originator will have the option to repurchase the Lease Assets ("the Repurchase Option" or "Optional Redemption").
+The Revolving Period is scheduled to end in December of 2025 from which point the Originator will have the option to repurchase the Lease Assets ("the Repurchase Option" or "Optional Redemption").
 If the Repurchase Option is not exercised, the proceeds from the collection of principal amounts from the Lease Assets will be used to redeem the Notes.